-OBJECTIVE: To review the various clinical presentations and different surgical options in the management of intestinal tuberculosis at tertiary care hospital.
+OBJECTIVE: To review the various clinical presentations and different surgical options in the management of intestinal tuberculosis at a tertiary care hospital.

-METHODOLOGY: This two years descriptive cross-sectional study was conducted at LUMHS.
-By using convenient sampling technique, all patients aged between 18-60 years, of either gender, presented with acute or sub-acute intestinal obstruction or peritonitis were admitted.
-Detailed history, thorough clinical examination and relevant investigations were performed.
-Only those patients in whom, per operative findings of intestinal tuberculosis and later on confirmed on histopathology were included in this study.
-Data was analyzed on SPSS version 22.
-Results were analyzed for mean, frequency and percentage.

-RESULTS: A total 47 patients with intestinal tuberculosis were included.
-The mean age was 27.01 ± 4.88 years.
-Male to female ratio was 1.6:1.
-Most common constitutional symptom was weight loss in 85.1% patients, followed by fever 51% and anorexia 57.4%.
-Common abdominal symptoms were pain 93.6%, distension 72.34%, nausea and vomiting in 55.31% and alternating bowel habits in 42.55% cases.
-61.7% patients presented with signs of acute or sub-acute intestinal obstruction followed by peritonitis in 21.2% and abdominal mass in 17% patients.
+METHODOLOGY: This two-year descriptive cross-sectional study was conducted at LUMHS; using a convenient sampling technique, all patients aged between 18-60 years of either gender presented with acute or sub-acute intestinal obstruction or peritonitis were admitted.
+Detailed history, thorough clinical examination, and relevant investigations were performed.
+Only those patients in whom, per operative findings of intestinal tuberculosis and later on confirmed histopathology were included in this study.
+Data was analyzed on SPSS version 22, and results were analyzed for mean, frequency, and percentage.
+RESULTS: A total of 47 patients with intestinal tuberculosis were included.
+The mean age was 27.01±4.88 years, and the male to female ratio was 1.6:1.
+The most common constitutional symptom was weight loss in 85.1% patients, followed by fever 51% and anorexia 57.4%.
+Common abdominal symptoms were pain 93.6%, distension 72.34%, nausea and vomiting in 55.31%, and alternating bowel habits in 42.55% cases.
+61.7% of patients presented with signs of acute or sub-acute intestinal obstruction followed by peritonitis in 21.2% and abdominal mass in 17% of patients.
 Ileostomy was the lifesaving procedure performed in 40.4% of cases.
-Other procedures were adhesiolysis, stricturoplasty, limited right hemicolectomy, segmental small bowel resection and end to end anastomosis.
+Other procedures were adhesiolysis, stricturoplasty, limited right hemicolectomy, segmental small bowel resection, and end-to-end anastomosis.

-CONCLUSION: Intestinal tuberculosis is still an endemic disease in low resource countries.
-Clinical presentation mimics with many other abdominal conditions results in delay in diagnosis.
-Differential diagnosis should always be kept in mind to diagnose this communicable disease.
+CONCLUSION: Intestinal tuberculosis is still an endemic disease in low-resource countries.
+Clinical presentation mimics many other abdominal conditions results in a delay in diagnosis.
+Differential diagnosis should always be kept in mind to diagnose this contagious disease.

-KEY WORDS: Intestinal tuberculosis, Constitutional symptoms, Intestinal obstruction, Ileostomy.
+KEY WORDS: Intestinal tuberculosis, Constitutional symptoms, Intestinal obstruction, Ileostomy